OpenCyphal-Garage/yakut-native/DESIGN.md

 This project implements a user-facing C++14 library backed by a GNU/Linux daemon used to asynchronously perform certain common operations on an OpenCyphal network.
 Being based on LibCyphal, the solution can theoretically support all transport protocols supported by LibCyphal, notably Cyphal/UDP and Cyphal/CAN.

-The implementation will be carried out in multiple stages.
+The implementation is planned to proceed in multiple stages.
 The milestones achieved at every stage are described here along with the overall longer-term vision.

 The design of the C++ API is inspired by the [`ravemodemfactory`](https://github.com/aleksander0m/ravemodemfactory) project (see `src/librmf/rmf-operations.h`).

-[Yakut](https://github.com/OpenCyphal/yakut) is a dispantly related project with the following key differences:
+[Yakut](https://github.com/OpenCyphal/yakut) is a distantly related project with the following key differences:

 - Yakut is a developer tool, while OCVSMD is a well-packaged component intended for deployment in production systems.

-- Yakut is a user-interactive tool with a CLI interface, while OCVSMD is equipped with a machine-friendly interface -- a C++ API.
-Eventually, OCVSDM may be equipped with a CLI interface as well, but it will always come secondary to the well-formalized C++ API.
+- Yakut is a user-interactive tool with a CLI, while OCVSMD is equipped with a machine-friendly interface -- a C++ API.
+Eventually, OCVSDM may be equipped with a CLI as well, but it will always come secondary to the well-formalized C++ API.

 - Yakut is entirely written in Python, and thus it tends to be resource-heavy when used in embedded computers.